Load Test

 --request-data

-For POST requests, you can also provide form parameters instead of an API schema or sample request data to define the request body.
+For POST requests, you can provide form parameters instead of an API schema or sample request data to define the request body.

 skyramp generate load rest https://demoshop.skyramp.dev/api/v1/products \